numfocus/DISCOVER-Cookbook/docs/proposals/002-Versioning_Proposal.md

 ### 5. Cross-Version Navigation System

-I will develop intuitive navigation between versions:
+I will develop a simple navigation system between versions:

-1. **Path Mapping Algorithm**:
-   - Maps equivalent content across versions
+- Maps common pages across versions
-   - Handles renamed or restructured pages
-   - Provides graceful fallbacks when content differs

-2. **Implementation Strategy**:
-   - URL path normalization
-   - Content structure analysis
-   - Special case handling for moved content
+- Falls back to the main page when direct equivalents aren't available
+- Uses a straightforward URL-based approach

 ### 6. Integration with Jupyter Book

-I will extend the existing Jupyter Book configuration to:
+I will make minimal changes to the Jupyter Book configuration to:

 - Load version management components
 - Integrate with the existing theme
 - Preserve current customizations